History of biological warfare: Post-classical ages

 The Mongol Empire established commercial and political connections between the Eastern and Western areas of the world, through the most mobile army ever seen.
 The armies, composed of the most rapidly moving travelers who had ever moved between the steppes of East Asia (where bubonic plague was and remains endemic among small rodents), managed to keep the chain of infection without a break until they reached, and infected, peoples and rodents who had never encountered it.
-The ensuing Black Death may have killed up to 25 million total, including China and roughly a third of the population of Europe and in the next decades, changing the course of Asian and European history.
+The Black Death of the following century, caused by Yersinia pestis strains perhaps spread by Mongol movements, may have killed up to 50 million total — roughly a third of the population of Europe, with unknown casualty counts in the Middle East and North Africa, changing the course of Asian and European history.

 Biologicals were extensively used in many parts of Africa from the sixteenth century AD, most of the time in the form of poisoned arrows, or powder spread on the war front as well as poisoning of horses and water supply of the enemy forces.
 In Borgu, there were specific mixtures to kill, hypnotize, make the enemy bold, and to act as an antidote against the poison of the enemy as well.
-The creation of biologicals was reserved for a specific and professional class of medicine-men.
+The creation of biologicals was reserved for a specific and professional class of medicine men.
 In South Sudan, the people of the Koalit Hills kept their country free of Arab invasions by using tsetse flies as a weapon of war.
 Several accounts can give an idea of the efficiency of the biologicals.
 For example, Mockley-Ferryman in 1892 commented on the Dahomean invasion of Borgu, stating that "their (Borgawa) poisoned arrows enabled them to hold their own with the forces of Dahomey notwithstanding the latter's muskets."
 The same scenario happened to Portuguese raiders in Senegambia when they were defeated by Mali's Gambian forces, and to John Hawkins in Sierra Leone where he lost a number of his men to poisoned arrows.